missinglink/regexemitter/README.md

 # Regex event emitter

-An event emitter which takes regular expressions for event names
+An event emitter which takes regular expressions & strings for event names.

-## For nodejs
+Well tested and available in vanilla javascript for the browser or server.

 ### Install